Tooth Extractions

 Is It Better To Have An Extraction Or Root Canal?

 A root canal treatment will always be the preferred choice over a tooth extraction.
 The reason being is that a root canal will actually save your tooth.
 However, sometimes this will simply not be an option.
-If the infection has become too severe, you may need a tooth extraction.
+If the infection has become too severe, you may need one.
 It could be the only way to save your remaining teeth around the infected one.

 Schedule a Consultation Today